Caner-Kut/my-data-science-project/README.md

-# We will try to answer this kind of questions in analysis,you will find code in python file.Here is the some analysis question that helps us below.
+### We will try to answer this kind of questions in analysis,you will find code in python file.Here is the some analysis question that helps us below.

-'How did you handle missing values in your dataset, and why is it important in data analysis?
+#### How did you handle missing values in your dataset, and why is it important in data analysis?

-#Can you explain the significance of the 'Professional,' 'Country,' and 'JobSeekingStatus' columns in your analysis?
+#### Can you explain the significance of the 'Professional,' 'Country,' and 'JobSeekingStatus' columns in your analysis?
 What role do these variables play in your research?

-#You've created a bar chart to visualize professional status.
+#### You've created a bar chart to visualize professional status.
 Could you elaborate on the insights you gained from this chart?

-#In your analysis of job-seeking professionals, what criteria did you use to define "Professional developer," and why is this distinction relevant?
+#### In your analysis of job-seeking professionals, what criteria did you use to define "Professional developer," and why is this distinction relevant?

-#You've compared the proportions of job-seeking professionals by country.
+#### You've compared the proportions of job-seeking professionals by country.
 Were there any unexpected findings or trends that stood out to you?

-#The code calculates the most frequently mentioned programming languages.
+#### The code calculates the most frequently mentioned programming languages.
 How might this information be valuable to employers or aspiring developers?

-#In the analysis of salary data, you used the 'Salary' and 'HaveWorkedLanguage' columns.
+#### In the analysis of salary data, you used the 'Salary' and 'HaveWorkedLanguage' columns.
 Could you discuss how these two variables are related and why they are essential in your analysis?

-#What can we infer from the bar charts showing maximum and average salaries by programming language?
+#### What can we infer from the bar charts showing maximum and average salaries by programming language?
 Were there any languages that surprised you with their earnings?

-#The code also explores the relationship between company size and programming language usage.
+#### The code also explores the relationship between company size and programming language usage.
 Why is this analysis relevant, and what does it reveal about the job market?

-#In your analysis of different company sizes (e.g., 20-99 employees, 100-499 employees), did you identify specific programming languages that are particularly popular among professionals in certain-sized companies?
+#### In your analysis of different company sizes (e.g., 20-99 employees, 100-499 employees), did you identify specific programming languages that are particularly popular among professionals in certain-sized companies?

-For Medium Blog Post Link is also here  : https://medium.com/@canerkutt/analyzing-stack-overflow-survey-data-unveiling-insights-from-developers-c27a8fd8b71d/
+ #### For Medium Blog Post Link is also here  : https://medium.com/@canerkutt/analyzing-stack-overflow-survey-data-unveiling-insights-from-developers-c27a8fd8b71d/

 You can read the blog related our analysis.